Monday, 2 April 2012

 In the Year 1595, the first church was built but was ruined in the Year 1629.
 The following year, the second church was constructed in a span of ten years.
 The church was destroyed by a fire in the Year 1733.
 The third church was not built until after five years.

-I am also showing here a picture taken inside the old church of Lucban.
-It reminds me of the other few old churches in the Philippines which is equally interesting.
+The interior of the old church reminds me of the other few old churches in the Philippines which is equally interesting.

 Directions: You won't miss the church.
 You can see from the distance